project-owner/Peppy.doc/Peppy.md

 ```

 ####colors####
-The colors in this section define the skin for UI.
+The colors in this section define the color scheme of the whole UI.
 ```
 [colors]
 color.web.bgr = 0,38,40